awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Windows: `false`
 Whether to exit for Amazon ECS agent updates when they are requested\.

-`ECS_UPDATE_DOWNLOAD_DIR`
-Example values: `/cache`
-Default value on Linux: Null
-Default value on Windows: Null
-The file system location to place update tarballs within the container when they are downloaded\.

 `ECS_DISABLE_METRICS`
 Example values: `true` \| `false`
 Default value on Linux: `false`